 GSHPs provide an excellent alternative to electric storage heaters in rural, off gas properties.
-A well designed GSHP system provides the lowest running cost of any heating system – because it uses a small amount of electricity to transfer a large amount of naturally occurring heat from the ground.
+A well designed system provides the lowest running cost of any heating system – because it uses a small amount of electricity to transfer a large amount of naturally occurring heat from the ground.

 A GSHP system consists of three elements;

-• A ground heat exchanger, which collects heat from the ground.
+A ground heat exchanger, which collects heat from the ground

-• A water-to-water or water-to-air heat pump, which raises the heat collected to a useful temperature and transfers it to the house.
+A water-to-water or water-to-air heat pump, which raises the heat collected to a useful temperature and transfers it to the house

 The ground heat exchanger loop (the network of pipes pumping the water underground) can be fitted horizontally or vertically.
 The vertical system was implemented across all fifteen sites this project, with a view to minimising disruption to residents.

 £1.8 million – Client investment

 Only 5% VAT payable on the whole project